kjicodes/kjicodes/README.md

 # Hi, I'm Kateleen 👋

-Full-stack developer with professional experience in backend API work — troubleshooting production issues and contributing to backend development in Node.js.
+Full-stack developer who picks things up fast and enjoys building things end to end.
+I have professional experience in backend API work, troubleshooting production issues and contributing to backend development in Node.js.

-My latest personal projects are Python-focused.
-I work with Flask, Django, and PostgreSQL.
+Lately I've been deep in Python, building REST APIs with Django, experimenting with new tools, and figuring things out as I go.

 ## 🛠 Tech Stack
 **Languages:** Python, JavaScript